Kern County Lyft Accident Lawyers

 What Should I Do After A Lyft Accident?

-After getting into a Lyft crash, it’s crucial to safeguard your legal right to compensation.
+After getting into a Lyft crash, it’s crucial to safeguard your legal right to pursue compensation.
 Our attorneys in Kern County recommend that you follow these steps following a Lyft accident:

 Check For Injuries

 Move to a safe location if you can, but do not leave the scene.
-Dial 911 and seek immediate medical attention even if you feel fine.
+Call 911 and seek immediate medical attention even if you feel fine.
 First-aid responders can help prevent your injuries from getting worse.
 Getting prompt medical care and documenting your injuries will strengthen your claim later on.
 After that, see your doctor and undergo a thorough physical examination to discover any hidden injuries, such as TBIs or internal bleeding.

 Contact The Police